shelbybrad/shelbybrad.github.io/collections/_events/2020-10-09-reception-dinner.md

 **This event is expressly by invitation only, with RSVP required.**

 Come join us to celebrate!
 Italian dinner and lots of ambiance.

+### Dress code

+Dressy casual preferred?
+Like, what you'd wear to go to a nice dinner, knowing that some people there will be really dressed up, but other people might just be in their nicest jeans.
+A sweet spot between there that matches your personality.

+If you want to wear a white dress, you can, though it is after Labor Day, so...
+All we ask is that you don't wear anything outrageous.

+### Gifts and other things

+We're a little packed up in the venue, so please do not bring any gifts or other large items without discussing it with us first.

+### After-party

+When we get kicked out of Pop's, we're all 100% definitely going to [Rosie O'Grady's](http://rosieogradysirishpub.com/) across the street for some nightcaps and dancing.
+Please bring your dancing shoes, and join us if you can stay out that late.